Whatsapp Icon

 Pros of Zinc Supplementation

 Zinc supplementation can offer several benefits for cancer patients.
-Firstly, zinc boosts the immune system, which is paramount when combating cancer and the side effects of treatments like chemotherapy, which can lower white blood cell counts.
-Additionally, zinc is essential for wound healing, potentially beneficial for post-surgical cancer patients.
+Firstly, zinc boosts the immune system, which is paramount when combating cancer, and the side effects of treatments like chemotherapy, which can lower white blood cell counts.
+Additionally, zinc is essential for wound healing and potentially beneficial for post-surgical cancer patients.
 Some studies also suggest that adequate zinc levels may inhibit the growth of cancer cells, though research in this area is ongoing.

 Choosing the Right Zinc Supplement